 What just happened?
-Only a few years ago, mainstream media and its adjuncts ruled the world of home design and improvement advice--This Old House, Bob Vila, Taunton's.
+Only a few years ago, mainstream media and its adjuncts ruled the world of home design and improvement advice – This Old House, Bob Vila, Taunton's.
 Suddenly, design and remodel blogs, each run by one or two people and with zero venture capital, exploded onto the landscape of home improvement advice.
-Here are the best of the new ones, as well as members of the old guard that you can still rely on for great advice.
+Here are some of our favorites.

 John and Sherry Petersik are the best thing around right now, delicately balancing homespun and personal with professional and commercial.
 With over 3,000 projects covered, their blog is a one stop shop for home-related information.
 In addition to running their popular site, they also write books and raise two children.